Agri-R1: Agricultural Reasoning for Disease Diagnosis via Automated-Synthesis and Reinforcement Learning: Experiments

+(3) \textbf{Knowledge QA}: Agri-R1 attains 84.0 points, matching state-of-the-art proprietary models with a +33.3\% relative gain over SFT.
+Notably, explicit reasoning contributes more (+11.51 points) than GRPO alone (+9.49 points), underscoring its critical role in multi-step knowledge integration.

+Across all three tasks, the benefit of explicit reasoning increases in the order Crop $<$ Disease $<$ KQA, reflecting each task's growing reliance on causal, multi-step inference rather than pure visual matching.

-We evaluate generalization capability on AgMMU-MCQs, a subset of the AgMMU benchmark testing agricultural reasoning across five tasks.
-Reasoning-Enhanced GRPO (66.10\%) matches LLaVA-1.5-13B (66.73\%) and surpasses Qwen-VL-7B (62.34\%) and Claude 3 Haiku (62.00\%) with only 3B parameters.
-Figure~\ref{fig:agmmu_radar} visualizes performance across five tasks.
-SFT's performance drops from CDDMBench (90.97\%) to AgMMU-MCQs (40.00\%)-—a 50.97-point collapse.
-In contrast, GRPO (no explicit reasoning) maintains 59.75\% despite identical 19\% training data, demonstrating +19.75-point better generalization.
-Reasoning-Enhanced GRPO extends this to +26.10 points, confirming that GRPO's exploration learns domain-invariant features.
-SFT's degradation on visual tasks contrasts with GRPO's robust performance, highlighting RL's transferable representations.
+\paragraph{\textbf{Generalization on AgMMU-MCQs.}} We evaluate cross-domain generalization on AgMMU-MCQs, a challenging subset of the AgMMU benchmark spanning five agricultural reasoning tasks.
+Using only 3B parameters, Agri-R1 (Reasoning-Enhanced) achieves 66.10\% accuracy, matching LLaVA-1.5-13B (66.73\%) while outperforming Qwen-VL-7B (62.34\%) and Claude 3 Haiku (62.00\%).
+Figure~\ref{fig:agmmu_radar} visualizes performance across all tasks.
+SFT experiences a drastic 50.97-point drop from 90.97\% (CDDMBench) to 40.00\% (AgMMU-MCQs).
+In contrast, GRPO (without explicit reasoning) maintains 59.75\% despite using identical 19\% training data, and Agri-R1 further boosts generalization by +26.10 points.
+The largest gains appear on Management Instructions and Symptom/Visual Description, where structured reasoning chains supply procedural scaffolding and enable effective integration of visual cues with domain knowledge.
+These results highlight RL's superior capacity to learn transferable, domain-invariant representations compared with standard supervised fine-tuning.